 People living with scoliosis typically need a mattress that will cradle the body and alleviate pressure along the spine.
-The Nectar Lush fits this description to a T. The mattress is constructed with a 3-inch comfort layer of medium-feel memory foam that contours very closely to reduce aches and pains in sensitive areas.
+The Nectar Lush accomplishes this with a 3-inch comfort layer of memory foam that contours closely to reduce aches and pains in sensitive areas.

 The Lush also features transitional and base layers of high-density polyfoam to reinforce the sleep surface and prevent sleepers from sinking too much.
-Since the Lush has a medium feel, it is best suited to people who weigh up to 230 pounds – side and back sleepers in particular.
-People in this weight group receive a comfortable balance of cushioning and support.
+Since the Lush has a medium (5) feel, it is best suited to people who weigh up to 230 pounds, particularly side and back sleepers.
+These sleepers can expect to receive a comfortable balance of cushioning and support.

 This mattress is also a good choice for co-sleepers.
 The foams absorb movement and prevent it from transferring across the surface, which can be useful for those who share their bed with people who have scoliosis and are prone to tossing and turning.
-The Lush is also completely silent, allowing you to sleep soundly whenever their partner gets in and out of bed.
+The Lush is also completely silent, which helps minimize disturbances when your partner gets in and out of bed.

 Although the Lush is somewhat expensive for an all-foam mattress, Nectar offers a few perks for customers.
 Ground shipping is free anywhere in the contiguous U.S. and the company’s 365-night sleep trial is one of the longest in the industry.
 Additionally, the mattress is backed by a lifetime warranty that protects against structural defects for as long as you own it.

 The WinkBed delivers targeted spinal support for scoliosis patients using a combination of micro-coils, a lumbar pad, and zoned pocketed coils.
-With four firmness options to choose from, the WinkBed has appeal for sleepers of any body type or position preference.
+With four firmness options to choose from, the WinkBed appeals for sleepers of any body type or position preference.

-The mattress is available in medium soft (4), medium firm (6), firm (7-8), and Plus (7-8) options.
-The medium soft model provides above-average motion isolation for couples.
+The mattress is available in Softer (4), Luxury Firm (6), Firmer (7), and Plus (8) options.
+The Softer model provides above-average motion isolation for couples.
 In turn, the Plus option replaces the micro-coil layer with a layer of latex to provide added support for sleepers over 300 pounds.
 All four models have a plush Euro-top cover that provides some initial pressure relief.

-WinkBeds boasts excellent edge support due to reinforced coils around the perimeter of the bed.
-The mattress’s breathable Tencel cover and coil-on-coil construction also allow for a healthy amount of airflow to keep the mattress cool.
+The WinkBed boasts excellent edge support due to reinforced coils around the perimeter of the bed.
+The mattress’ breathable Tencel cover and coil-on-coil construction also allow for a healthy amount of airflow to keep the mattress cool.
 Combination sleepers will appreciate the bed’s responsive surface, which facilitates movement and is an advantage for sex.